Looking to get the best possible data rates from your Netgear Orbi 5G Mesh Router?

 For most users the best external antenna choice for the Orbi 5G is our 2x2 MIMO Panel Antenna kit.
 While still directional, this antenna doesn’t require line-of-sight to the tower.

-These cross polarized log periodic antennas are have higher gain and are more directional, but work best if you have direct line-of-sight to the tower.
+This cross polarized log periodic antenna has higher gain and is more directional.
+It works best if you have direct line-of-sight to the tower.

 Most people think that external antennas primarily help you increase your data rates by increasing the signal strength.
+But that's not the case.

-An increase in signal strength is actually probably the third most important way that external antennas help.
+An increase in signal strength is often less important than other ways that external antennas help.

 Here are the three main ways that external antennas help you increase your data rates: